photobooth-app/photobooth-docs/docs/photobox3dprint.md

 Find the [CAE design files and more information in the Github repository](https://github.com/photobooth-app/photobooth-3d).

+!!! note

+    The files are provided as is and might have bugs.

 ## Features

 - variants for DSLR / Pi Camera and 7" / 10" touchscreens